Robust Trust: Main Results

 \subsection{Robust Rationalizability}

 Our model assumes that the agent commits to a strategy at the outset of the game, not knowing the strategy adopted by the misaligned adviser.
 As we show next, neither the commitment assumption nor the timing of moves matter for the value that the agent can achieve.
 This is because we can construct an optimal solution that is a saddle point of the zero-sum game between the agent and the misaligned adviser.
-For any strategy $\beta\in \mathcal{B}$ of the adversarial adviser,\footnote{Without loss of generality, we assume that $\beta$ uses only messages in $M$.} we let $\mathbb{P}_{\beta}(\cdot|m)$ denote the agent's conditional belief over the state $\Omega$ induced by message $m$ given the adviser's strategy.
+For any strategy $\beta\in \mathcal{B}$ of the adversarial adviser, we let $\mathbb{P}_{\beta}(\cdot|m)$ denote the agent's interim belief induced by message $m$ given the adviser's strategy.\footnote{Without loss of generality, we assume that $\beta$ uses only messages in $M$; any message $m\notin M$ cannot be sent by an aligned adviser and hence reveals that the adviser is misaligned.}

-\begin{definition}[Robustly Rationalizable Strategy] A strategy $\sigma$ is \emph{robustly rationalizable} if there exists an adversarial strategy $\beta^*$ of the misaligned adviser against $\sigma$ such that for all $m\in M$, $\sigmah(m)\in\arg\max_{\sigmah'} U(\sigmah',\mathbb{P}_{\beta^*}(\cdot|m))$. \end{definition}
+\begin{definition}[Robustly Rationalizable Strategy] A strategy $\sigma\sim(\sigmah(m))_{m\in \M}$ is \emph{robustly rationalizable} if there exists an adversarial strategy $\beta^*$ of the misaligned adviser against $\sigma$ such that for all $m\in M$, $\sigmah(m)\in\arg\max_{\sigmah'} U(\sigmah',\mathbb{P}_{\beta^*}(\cdot|m))$. \end{definition}

-The condition of rationalizability means that the agent does not require commitment to follow the strategy---the agent can imagine the misaligned adviser pursuing an adversarial strategy such that, after any message, the strategy prescribes behaving myopically.
+The rationalizability condition means that the agent does not need commitment to follow the strategy.
+She can view the misaligned adviser as choosing an adversarial reporting strategy such that, after every message, the prescribed private strategy is myopically optimal.